junglesta/wherenodoctor/_posts/2016-01-01-06-right-and-wrong-uses-of-modern-medicines.md

 ## A person who's allergic

-3. A person who has ever had any sort of allergic reaction ,  hives, itching, etc. ,  after taking penicillin, ampicillin, a sulfonamide, or other medicines, **should never use that medicine again for the rest of his life** because it would be dangerous (see Dangerous reactions from injections of certain medicines, p.
-70).
+3. A person who has ever had any sort of allergic reaction ,  hives, itching, etc. ,  after taking penicillin, ampicillin, a sulfonamide, or other medicines, **should never use that medicine again for the rest of his life** because it would be dangerous (see Dangerous reactions from injections of certain medicines, [page 70](#page-70)).

 ## Persons who have stomach ulcers or heartburn

 4. Persons who have stomach ulcers or heartburn should avoid medicines that contain aspirin.
-Most painkillers, and all steroids (see p.
-51) make ulcers and acid indigestion worse.
-One painkiller that does not irritate the stomach is acetaminophen (paracetamol, see p.
-379).
+Most painkillers, and all steroids (see [page 51](#page-51)) make ulcers and acid indigestion worse.
+One painkiller that does not irritate the stomach is acetaminophen (paracetamol, see [page 379](#page-379)).

 ## Persons who have specific illness

 5. There are some medicines that are harmful or dangerous to take when you have a specific illness.

-For example, persons with hepatitis should not be treated with certain antibiotics or other strong medicines, because their liver is damaged, and the medicines are more likely to poison the body (see p.
-172).
+For example, persons with hepatitis should not be treated with certain antibiotics or other strong medicines, because their liver is damaged, and the medicines are more likely to poison the body (see [page 172](#page-172)).

 ## Persons who are dehydrated or have disease of the kidneys

 6. Persons who are dehydrated or have disease of the kidneys should be especially careful with medicines they take.
 Do not give more than one does of a medicine that could poison the body unless (or until) the person is urinating normally.

-For example, if a child has high fever and is dehydrated (see p.
-76), do not give him more than one dose of acetaminophen or aspirin until he begins to urinate. **Never give sulfa to a person who is dehydrated.**
+For example, if a child has high fever and is dehydrated (see [page 76](#page-76)), do not give him more than one dose of acetaminophen or aspirin until he begins to urinate. **Never give sulfa to a person who is dehydrated.**